 We showered ELAC’s newer Debut line with praise in our review.
 German audio company ELAC made the right call partnering with legendary loudspeaker engineer Andrew Jones to create a product that is head and shoulders above most offerings in this price range.
 The fact it comes in over a $100 under budget is just the icing on the cake.

-These speakers have a 5.25″ textured polypropylene woofer, big enough that most listeners will forgo an external subwoofer.
+These stereo speakers have a 5.25″ textured polypropylene woofer, big enough that most listeners will forgo an external subwoofer.
 The newly designed ¾” black anodized aluminum dome tweeter has ferrofluid cooling which reduces dynamic compression.
 The result is a spectacularly clean sound at the higher end of the frequency spectrum.

 The treble sounds clear without sounding shrill, which is something you should expect at this price point.
 Thanks to the dual layer voice coils and bass reflex design that uses the rear-port to control the bass response, the low frequency extension is deep and capable of reaching room-shaking levels.